www.cosmos-monitor.com - Site Information

 About the Site

 The Missouri Highways site was originally developed in 1998.
 I did have some earlier sites focused on Missouri radio.
 Then I moved away from the state, and it seemed kind of pointless.
 How I turned to Missouri highways is another story.
 Those of us who were frequent participants in the Usenet newsgroup misc.transport.road began creating sites for the various states in which we lived.
 I was living in Chicago at the time.
-Illinois highways were being covered excellently by Rich Carlson at his Illinois Highways site.
+Illinois highways were covered excellently by Rich Carlson at his Illinois Highways site.
 So, instead, I created one for Missouri.

 If you are interested, more historical information about this site is at the Site History page.